GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 TestStartTime is informational only, logging the time to test execution from VM creation.
 TestBootTime tests that the time from VM start to when guest-agent (and sshd on linux) is not more than the allowed maximum.
 See [image_boot_test.go](imageboot/image_boot_test.go) for allowed boot times, the default is 60 seconds.

+### Test suite: lvmvalidation ###

+A suite which tests RHEL images for logical volume manager install status and layout.
+It should skip on all other images.

+### TestLVMPackage

+Test that checks the lvm2 package install status.
+If the image is LVM, the lvm2 package should be installed.
+If the image is not LVM, the lvm2 package should not be installed.

+### TestLVMLayout

+Test that checks the LVM layout.
+It checks for the existence of the LVM PV, Volume Group, and specific LVs.

 ### Test suite: licensevalidation ###

 A suite which tests that linux licensing and windows activation are working successfully.